fpom/hyena/README.md

 ### Transitions execution

-Executing transitions allows to build traces that are sequences of alternating states and transitions (with actions): starting from the initial state, a transition `t` may be executed if its action `t.action` returns a value `a != None` in the current execution context.
+Executing transitions allows to build traces that are sequences of alternating states and transitions (with actions): starting from the initial state, a transition `t` may be executed if its action `t.action` returns a value `a` in the current execution context (`a` may be anything, including `None`).
+But if `t.action` raises exception `Abort`, then the transition is forbidden.
 Thus, `t.action` plays the role of both a guard and an update, which is usually devoted to two separate functions.
 Having just one function is convenient to avoid recomputing things in the update things that have been computed in the guard.
-So, if `a` is not `None`, all the assignments to mutable fields performed during the execution of the action, as well as `node.current = t.target` to move to the expected location, are committed to the system.
+So, after the `t.action` returned, all the assignments to mutable fields performed during its execution, as well as `node.current = t.target` to move to the expected location, are committed to the system.
 This yields a new state `s` and the trace is extended with `(t,a), s`.
-However, if `t.action` returns `None`, the transition cannot be executed and all the assignments performed during the execution of the action are discarded.

 It is also possible to build a state graph that aggregates all the traces.
 It is the smallest graph such that the initial state is a vertex and: